SixArm/getoptsy/README.md

 This script aims to work with the POSIX standard, because this tends improves portability and compatibility with a wide range of systems.

-The POSIX standard provides a tool to get options, named "getopts".
+The POSIX standard provides a tool to get options, named `getopts`.
-This supports for one-character "short options", such as "-h" for help, and does not support multi-character "long options", such as "--help".
+This supports for one-character "short options", such as `-h` for help, and does not support multi-character "long options", such as `--help`.

-We know that some developers strongly favor runs of short options, such as "-abc" which is intended to be equivalent to "-a -b -c".
+We know that some developers strongly favor runs of short options, such as `-abc` which is intended to be equivalent to `-a -b -c`.

 We believe that long options tend to help people learn and use scripts.
-For example some of our daily tools now offer an option "--dry-run", and some of our administration tools now offer an option "--danger" to help caution the user to take more care about the command usage.
+For example some of our daily tools now offer an option `--dry-run`, and some of our administration tools now offer an option `--danger` to help caution the user to take more care about the command usage.

 We believe the best approach will use POSIX compatibilty, short options,